This guide features Oklahoma July 4th Events and Fireworks. Keep in mind that not all events will take place on Saturday, July 4th, 2020.

 The fun continues at Eldon Lyon Park where food trucks will be serving up delicious dishes all day.
 Stick around for the spectacular fireworks display taking place at 9:30pm.
 The whole family will love this community Independence Day celebration.

 Liberty Fest kicks off on July 4 in Downtown Edmond with a parade at 9

 Liberty Fest is one of the state’s largest and most renowned 4th of July celebrations.
 You don’t want to miss out on the days-long fest that includes such attractions as a car show, rodeo, concert in the park, a scholarship pageant, and of course, fireworks.
 Liberty Fest features great live entertainment and plenty of activities for the whole family.

 WHERE: Hwy 62 & NE 10th Street in Blanchard

-Celebrate the Fourth of July at Blanchard’s Independence Celebration with live music from the OKC Symphonic Band, Banana Seat and more.
-Take the children to the Kids Zone for inflatable toys and games.
+Celebrate the Fourth of July at Blanchard’s Independence Celebration with live music from Banana Seat and helicopter rides.
 Come to the Blanchard Independence Celebration and enjoy fun for the whole family.
 End the evening with a great fireworks display set to music at dusk.